Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Then Sera lightly touched the crotch of the shorts he was wearing as pajamas.

-「Oh my, good for you, Elena.
-Looking at your figure makes Yuu’s dick grow big, you know?」
+"Oh my, good for you, Elena.
+Looking at your figure makes Yuu’s dick grow big, you know?"

 As he looked at Elena’s restrained figure, on top of that her moistened crotch, he had become rock hard before he knew it.